fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `apple_search_ads`: Number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once connection is created.
 NOTE: The more months of reporting data you sync, the longer your initial sync will take.
 	- Service `bingads`: Number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
 Default value: `SIX`.
 	- Service `criteo`: The number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
 NOTE: The greater number of months means the initial sync will take more time.
 	- Service `double_click_campaign_manager`: Number of months' worth of reporting data you'd like to include in your initial sync.
-This cannot be modified once the connector is created.
+A change of this value will trigger a re-sync for enabled reports during the next connector sync.
 Default value: `TWELVE`.
 	- Service `double_click_publishers`: Number of months' worth of reporting data you'd like to include in your initial sync.
 A change of this value will trigger a re-sync for enabled reports during the next connector sync.
 	- Service `facebook`: Number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
 Default value: `THREE`.
 	- Service `facebook_ads`: Number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
 Default value: `THREE`.